mabotkin/schedule/README.md

 Get the current TJHSST bell schedule from the command line.

-To install, run
+To install, run:

 ```bash
 $ make install
 ```

-Installation will likely require <code>sudo</code>
+Installation will likely require <code>sudo</code>.

-After installation, run the command
+After installation, run the command:

 ```bash
 $ sched
 ```

-To uninstall, run
+To uninstall, run (also likely requires sudo):

 ```bash
 $ make uninstall